-If you’ve ever tried to make biscuits, you know not all recipes result in blissful biscuity magic.
+If you’ve ever tried to make homemade biscuits, you know not all recipes result in blissful biscuity magic.
 Some are dense and dry, but not these.

 Because this recipe uses both shortening and butter, they’re uber flaky, and one special ingredient makes them really moist.

 Traditional Southern biscuits get their moistness from buttermilk.
 But who keeps buttermilk on hand?
 There aren’t that many recipes that use it, and it doesn’t keep for very long.

 My substitute – plain Greek yogurt.
 It keeps in the fridge for a couple of weeks and can be eaten plain or used in lots of other dishes.
 It has the same sour notes as buttermilk, giving the biscuits that authentic Southern taste.
 Just combine the yogurt with some regular milk to thin it out.

 If you want delicate homemade biscuits, treat your dough that way.
 Don’t knead it.
 Don’t stir it to death.
 Just press the ingredients together and flatten them into a disc.
 Next, cut out your circles and chill.

 Chilling allows the butter and shortening to firm up, so it melts in the oven during the baking process.

 You can also bake these on the grill over indirect heat.
 To bake in a 12-inch Dutch oven, place 20 briquettes on the lid and six under the oven.